geysertimes/geysertimes.github.io/docs/users/problem-sync.md

     If you continue to experience the problem, clear the cache and storage of the app manually:

-    * Go to your system settings of Android.
+    * Go to your Android system settings.
     * Tap the **Apps** or **Apps & notifications** settings.
     * Tap the **GeyserTimes** app.
     * Tap **Storage and cache**.